rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

-# Design Document - Intermediate Layer of the Piece Engine (C++)
+# Design Document - Piece.Core (C++)

 ## 1. Introduction

-This document details the architectural design of the intermediate layer of the Piece graphics engine.
+This document details the architectural design of the Piece.Core of the Piece graphics engine.
 For an overview of the engine's multi-layered architecture and its guiding philosophy of **Modular Component Architecture**, please refer to the [Piece Engine General Design Document](../OVERVIEW.md).

-Implemented in **C++**, this layer will act as a high-performance orchestrator between the low-level C++ backend (WAL/RAL) and the high-level C# layer (where game logic will reside).
+Implemented in **C++**, this layer will act as a high-performance orchestrator between the low-level C++ backend (WAL/RAL) and the Piece.Framework (C#), where game logic will reside.
 Its main objective is to abstract the complexity of the backend, provide a rich and optimized API, and manage essential resources for scene rendering, offering it efficiently to the C# layer.

-## 2. Responsibilities of the Intermediate Layer (C++)
+## 2. Responsibilities of the Piece.Core (C++)

 *   **RAL Abstraction and Orchestration:** Translate high-level concepts into appropriate calls and sequences of operations for the C++ RAL interfaces (`IGraphicsDevice`, `IRenderContext`, `IVertexBuffer`, etc.), orchestrating the rendering pipeline.
 *   **GPU Resource Management:** Allocate, maintain the lifecycle, and release resources such as buffers, textures, shaders, samplers.
 Implement a robust resource caching system and asynchronous loading, mapping disk assets to `std::unique_ptr`s of RAL resources.